Brian Banks (politician)

 Brian Roderick Banks (born November 15, 1976) is an American politician who served as a member of the Michigan House of Representatives from 2013 to 2017.
 Banks was a candidate for the 2nd District of the Michigan Senate in 2018.
 He has been convicted of eight felonies related to writing bad checks and credit card fraud.

 Education

-A high school dropout, Banks later received his GED.
-Banks earned a Bachelor of Science degree and Master of Education from Wayne State University, followed by a Juris Doctor from the Michigan State University College of Law.
+Banks dropped out of high school as a teenager, but later earned a Certificate of High School Equivalency by passing the GED exam.
+He went on to receive a Bachelor of Science degree and a Master of Education degree from Wayne State University, followed by a Juris Doctor from the Michigan State University College of Law.

 Career

 Early career

 Banks's campaign website previously stated that he was on staff at the law firm Rodnick, Unger and Kaner, P.C. and was an adjunct professor at Baker College.
 An employee at Rodnick, Unger and Kaner, P.C. told the Huffington Post that while Banks briefly worked at the firm as a law clerk, he left after only a few months.